codymck/codymck/README.md

 🎓 I graduated in 2023 with a bachelor's degree in Software Engineering from California State University, San Marcos.

-⚡ I have worked on a variety of projects, including desktop applications, websites, databases, and cloud services, but I am primarily focused on learning more about embedded systems in my free time.
+⚡ I have worked on a variety of projects, including desktop applications, websites, databases, and cloud services, but I am currently working on a 3D Engine with real time updates and physics in my free time from work.

 ## 🔎 Stats